 2. The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for Enron, will be returned to the Disclosing Party immediately upon the Disclosing Party's request and no copies shall be retained by Enron or the Representatives.
 That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for Enron, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by Enron or the Representatives and kept subject to the terms of this agreement, or destroyed.

 3. Enron understands that the Disclosing Party will endeavor to include in the information Enron is furnished materials that the Disclosing Party believes to be reliable and relevant for the purpose of Enron's evaluation, that the Disclosing Party does not make any representation or warranty as to the accuracy or completeness of any information that is so provided, and the Disclosing Party shall not have any liability to Enron or the Representatives resulting from the use of such information by Enron or the Representatives.
-For purposes of this section 3, "information" is deemed to include all information furnished to Enron.

 4. Disclosing Party and Enron agree that no employment, agency, joint venture, partnership, or fiduciary relationship shall be deemed to exist or arise between them with respect to the proposed Transaction.